While on our 2015 Caribbean cruise, I made up my mind that, on return home, I was going to become more active and engaged in life.

 In addition, I developed a house cleaning schedule and followed it faithfully.
 This worked well to bring some structure and routine back to my life.

-I resumed my amateur photography hobby and began spending time again on photo editing.
+I resumed my photography hobby and began spending time again on photo editing.
 I purchased a new DSLR camera and a couple of lenses and took time to learn how to use them.

 I’ve always loved writing, so I started to keep a journal in order to fulfill this passion.